Ireland is at the heart of Game of Thrones

 Think Game of Thrones and the first image that comes to mind is Ireland.
 As rustic and wild is the narrative of the HBO series, Ireland matches the plot in all its richness, character and splendor.
 Where else can you imagine Winterfell or Riverrun or Kingsroad – other than in Ireland.
 The craggy beaches and coasts, the deep forests, the open moorlands, the remarkable castles filled with historic splendor and the stunning landscapes are the perfect backdrop for this immersive saga of Games of Thrones.

 Did you know that Ireland has featured in all the eight seasons of the series?

-Whether it is Ned Stark’s encountering the direwolf pups at the beginning of the season, or young Arya Stark traveling on the back of a cart with Yoren after her father’s death, the mood is as much captured by the landscapes as by the actors and the storyline.
+Whether it is Ned Stark’s encounter with the direwolf pups at the beginning of the season, or young Arya Stark traveling on the back of a cart with Yoren after her father’s death, the mood is as much captured by the landscapes as by the actors and the storyline.

 In all, this series was shot in 25 locations within Ireland.
-While we may not be able to mention all in a small blog, we have categorized in three main sections to let you know where they have been shot.
+While we may not be able to mention all in a small blog, we have categorized in three main sections to let you know the filming locations.
 While planning your vacation to Ireland, ensure that you visit these places!
 It will add another facet to your Irish holiday.

 Studios at Belfast